Frequently Asked Questions

 What is considered relevant work experience for graduation from the BTech program in Forensic Investigation?

-Any paid (or volunteer) position with a law enforcement agency, private forensic company or security firm, for example.
+Any paid (or volunteer) position with a law enforcement agency, private forensic company or security firm, for example, may count as relevant work experience.
 Contact your program coordinator for more details.
 Students may find their own work experience or may choose to enroll in the Practicum Placement course.
 If the student is finding their own work experience, they must contact their program coordinator to ensure that this experience is sufficiently related to their program.
 The Practicum Placement course places students in positions with various agencies to do work at a professional level where the students apply their core competencies that they have developed in the program.
 Enrolment in this course requires the completion of all required courses in the Liberal Studies, Legal Framework, Applied Management, Investigative Framework and Specialty areas of the degree program or by approval of the program coordinator.Top

 Are BCIT credentials recognized across North America?